North Star Trail Stewardship Activities

 In Fall 2018, the club plans to launch a pilot-mentoring program to help outdoor enthusiasts

-enjoy cross country skiing as a lifelong sport.
-Volunteer mentors from the NSSTC will contact
+enjoy cross-country skiing as a lifelong sport.
+Volunteer mentors from NSSTC will contact

 people who have recently completed skills training programs offered by local parks, snowsports

 retailers and other organizations.
 After completion of basic skills training programs, NSSTC

 mentors connect to answer questions, offer advice and continue skills training as needed.

 "Cross-country skiing is an inexpensive, easy-to-learn winter sport.
 It’s a lifelong recreational

 pursuit that appeals to outdoor enthusiasts of all ages.
 After a few lessons you will have the

 basics to explore hundreds of miles of trails in the Twin Cities," says Nelson.